jtran/veb-tree/README.md

 **Status:** This is a personal project for learning that's not well-tested and probably incorrect.

-An implementation of the [van Emde Boas tree](veb-tree), a cache-oblivious data-structure.
+An implementation of the [van Emde Boas tree][veb-tree], a cache-oblivious data-structure.

 [veb-tree]: https://en.wikipedia.org/wiki/Van_Emde_Boas_tree